ntrnl/ntrnl/README.md

+ntrnl

 > /ɛntɜːnl̩/

 <!--
+connected without the whole of something

+of neither the inside or outside

 ### Hi there 👋

 **ntrnl/ntrnl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.